Ephraim Nekongo

-Ephraim Tuhadeleni Nekongo (born 12 December 1982) is a Namibian politician and businessperson who served as Member of Parliament and SWAPO Party Youth League Secretary (2017–2020, 2020-current).
+Ephraim Tuhadeleni Nekongo (born 12 December 1982) is a Namibian politician and businessperson who served as Member of Parliament (January–March 2020) and SWAPO Party Youth League Secretary (2017–2020, 2020-current).

-Ephraim Nekongo was sworn in as a Member of Parliament in the National Assembly on 12 May 2022 following the resignation of Leon Jooste from the National Assembly.
+Nekongo was sworn in as a Member of Parliament in the National Assembly on 12 May 2022 following the resignation of Leon Jooste from the National Assembly.

-Education and early life
+Early life and education

-Nekongo was born in Efidi, Ongwediva, Oshana Region.
+Nekongo was born in Efidilomulunga, Ongwediva, Oshana Region.
 He attended Valombola Vocational Training Center in Ongwediva where he obtained his Diploma in Office Administration.
-He furthered his study in China where he obtained a Certificate in Dry Land Agriculture Economy and Certificate in Hotel Management.
+He has Diplomas in Business Management, Logistics, and Value Chain Management from Edubex, a Certificate in Dry Land Agriculture Economy from study in China, and a Certificate in Hotel Management.

 Business career

 Nekongo is an enterprise farmer.
-With addition to his primary farming pursuits of horticulture and piggery, he also engaged in poultry, orchard production, and the relatively explored field of aquaculture.
+In addition to his primary farming pursuits of horticulture and piggery, he also engaged in poultry, orchard production, and the relatively unexplored field of aquaculture.

-Political career

-As Swapo Party Youth League (SPYL) secretary Ephraim Nekongo says the ruling party's youth wing will continue to oppose homosexuality in Namibia.